Rita Rätsepp: Actress

 Klass - Elu pärast, which was a 2010 ETV2 television miniseries follow-up of the Ilmar Raag directed 2007 feature-film Klass about school bullying and violence.

 Notable film roles include that of Opal Madving in the 1986 Arvo Kruusement-directed mystery crime-drama Bande from Tallinnfilm, based on the 1930 novel The Glass Key by American writer Dashiell Hammett; the 2011 Gerli Nõmm-directed drama short Puhastus; the 2012 Sander Maran-directed comedy-horror short Uudishimu tapab; and the 2014 Anna Hints-directed drama short Õnne Manifest.
 In 2018, Rätsepp reprised her role as Sirje Jakobson from the television series Pilvede all for the Toomas Kirss-directed feature film Pilvede all.
 Neljas õde, a follow-up on the lives of the characters from the television series.

 Psychologist

 As well as acting, Rita Rätsepp is also a practicing psychologist.
-She has worked at the Tallinn Children's Hospital, Tallinn Central Children's Policlinic, the North-Estonia Medical Centre Seewald Psychiatric Polyclinic, and as a psychologist, adviser and counselor at the Rocca al Mare School in Tallinn.
+She has worked at the Tallinn Children's Hospital, Tallinn Central Children's Polyclinic, the North-Estonia Medical Centre Seewald Psychiatric Polyclinic, and as a psychologist, adviser and counselor at the Rocca al Mare School in Tallinn.